AdaCore/spark2014/docs/lrm/source/subprograms.rst

     [This rule says, in effect, that ghost procedures are subject to the same restrictions as non-ghost functions with respect to reading volatile objects.]
+    A name occurring within a ghost statement shall not denote an effectively volatile object with the properties Async_Writers or Effective_Reads set to True.
+[In other words, a ghost statement is subject to effectively the same restrictions as a ghost procedure.]

 .. _tu-fe-ghost_entities-20: